$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Introduction

-As our \textbf{first contribution}, presented in Section~\ref{sec:equivalence}, we extend the theory of function-preserving model expansions~\cite{chen2015net2net}.
-We introduce a procedure that combines weight transformations with a coordinated rescaling of the learning rate and other relevant optimizer hyperparameters, and we prove that the resulting widened model both is functionally identical at initialization and remains equivalent to the original model throughout the entire training trajectory.
-We further show that this procedure is closely connected to the Maximal Update Parametrization ($\mu$P) proposed in~\citet{yang2020feature,yang2023tensor}; see Section~\ref{sec:general-architectures}.
-Using this connection, we extend the $\mu$P software package to support the widening procedure, facilitating its implementation across standard architectures including multi-layer perceptron (MLP), ResNets, and transformers.
+As our \textbf{first contribution}, presented in Section~\ref{sec:equivalence}, we introduce the theory of \emph{dynamic equivalence}.
+We show that, by combining a function-preserving weight transformation (duplicating and scaling weights) with a coordinated rescaling of the learning rate and other optimizer hyperparameters, the wider model computes the same function not only at initialization but also throughout the training process.
+This extends the existing theoretical underpinning of model upscaling to encompass the training trajectory of the wider model.
+We further show that the required hyperparameter rescalings are closely connected to the Maximal Update Parametrization ($\mu$P) of~\citet{yang2020feature,yang2023tensor}; see Section~\ref{sec:general-architectures}.